openmainframeproject/artwork/examples/working-group.md

-# Open Mainframe Project Incubating Project Logos
+# Open Mainframe Project Working Group Logos

 *Note: GitHub Flavored Markdown used in the Readme doesn't support background colors.
 The white logos below are displayed on the light grey of tables.*